Yandex Cloud

 • max_user_connections: Maximum number of concurrent connections.

-The minimum value for each connection setting is 0.
+The minimum value for each of these connection settings is 0.

 • authentication_plugin: User authentication plugin.
-For a list of available plugins, see the method description.
+For the list of available plugins, see the method description.

 Deleting a userDeleting a user